Our Myanmar itinerary

-Discovering one of the most beautiful countries of Asia still untouched by mass tourism, rich in spirituality and always smiling people: sacred places, ancient royal capitals, the Inle Lake with its rotating markets, the vast Bagan plain with its hundreds of temples and more than sixty ethnic groups will make your trip unforgettable.
+Discovering one of the most beautiful countries of Asia still untouched by mass tourism, rich in spirituality and always smiling people.
+Sacred places, ancient royal cities, the wonderful scenery of the Inle Lake with its rotating markets, the vast Bagan plain with hundreds of temples and more than sixty ethnic groups will make your trip unforgettable.
+We spent 2 weeks in Myanmar visiting the most important attractions using public and private transfers.
+In our opinion, the places you do not have to miss are the Shwedagon Pagoda in Yangon, the Inle Lake – a real gem of Myanmar -, the ancient Bagan plain with its fantastic temples, and the former royal capital Mandalay.
+The Golden Rock is usually not included in the tour, but we recommend not to miss it to live a mystical experience if you have time.

 1° Day: YANGON